One month, you’re working out like a boss. The next, you feel like you’ve hit a wall — literally.

 Believe it or not, rest days are just as important as the days when you’re working up a healthy sweat.

-In the first stage, shock phase, your body responds to stress — aka physical activity — by increasing your heart rate and releasing adrenaline for energy.
+In this stage, your body responds to stress — aka physical activity — by increasing your heart rate and releasing adrenaline for energy.

-The next GAS stage is resistance, where your body tries to adjust to its supranormal performance levels.
+This is the stage where your body tries to adjust to its supranormal performance levels.

 “Your body is adapting,” Liem explains.
 “There’s a neural-muscular adaptation where neural inputs and muscles can get bigger.”

-If you’re, say, preparing for your first marathon, this is why you’re able to eventually run at a faster pace and for longer distances than when you first started training.
+Let’s say you’re preparing for your first marathon.
+This is why you’ll eventually run faster and for longer distances than when you first started training.

-The final GAS stage is the exhaustion phase.
-If your body continually faces stress and doesn’t have the chance to adapt during the resistance phase, it simply taps out.
+The final GAS stage is exhaustion, when your body taps out after continually facing stress without the chance to adapt during the resistance phase.

-Every person has an individual exercise threshold based on their overall level of physical activity, genetics and conditioning.
+Everyone has a unique threshold based on their overall level of physical activity, genetics and conditioning.

 “Starting slow and gradually ramping up is the best way to prevent injuries and overtraining syndrome from happening,” Liem says.
 “Increase your exercise gradually and give yourself plenty of rest in between.”

-While there’s no hard-and-fast rule about how much you should increase exercise week over week, he suggests notching up your volume or distance in 10-percent increments.
+While there’s no hard-and-fast rule about how much you should increase exercise week over week, Liem suggests notching up your volume or distance in 10-percent increments.

 Doing this can prevent common exercise injuries like tendinitis, where you overtax tendons that aren’t used to performing a certain activity.